Person at desk weighing the decision to pay off student loans or invest extra cash

 The logic is straightforward: money invested in a low-cost S&P 500 index fund, such as those offered by Vanguard or Fidelity, has historically outpaced sub-5% debt costs over any 15-year or longer period.
 The Federal Reserve’s historical rate data confirms this spread has been consistent since the 1980s.

 When your rate climbs above 7%, the calculus flips.
-Paying down debt becomes a guaranteed return equal to the interest rate — something no investment can promise.
+Paying down debt becomes a guaranteed return equal to the interest rate, something no investment can promise.
 Graduate PLUS loans at 9.08% almost always warrant aggressive repayment before additional investing.

-The 5–7% Gray Zone
+The 5 to 7% Gray Zone

 Key Takeaway: When student loan rates fall below 5%, investing in diversified equities typically wins on math.
 Above 7%, debt payoff delivers a guaranteed return.
 Review your exact rate at Federal Student Aid’s rate page before deciding.